Netleaf Leather Flower

 When spring arrives, keep a close watch for sprouting seeds and once you start seeing leaves remove the cover.
 The seedlings will not be ready to plant in their outdoor home until the second set of leaves develops.
 Seedlings need a hardening off period, which means increasing the amount of light the tender new plants receive.
 So putting the seedlings into growing pots is a good idea so you can move them in and out of the light over a few weeks to harden them off before planting in the ground.

-Native Clematis prefer quite a bit of sand in their growing soil so keep this in mind when you plant them outdoors.
+Our native clematis prefer quite a bit of sand in their growing soil so keep this in mind when you plant them outdoors.